countable-web/open-source-corporation/operations/TRELLO.rst

 You'll note that some cards will present a effort vs impact tag to assist us in our task prioritizing.
 You can check more information at:
 `EFFORT vs IMPACT <../../admin/performance/EFFORT_IMPACT.md>`__

+We use Trello because:
+  * it allows collaboration with clients on assignments.
+  * is simple enough for people to join ad-hoc without training.